paritytech/polkadot-sdk/src/api/transactionWatch_unstable_submitAndWatch.md

 - `bestChainBlockIncluded`: an optional block hash and index.
 A transaction is initially included in no block.
 It can automatically become included in a block of the best chain.
 A `bestChainBlockIncluded` event reports updates to this property.

-Note that these two properties are orthogonal to each other.
+Note that these two properties are orthogonal.
 In particular, a transaction can be included in a block before being validated.

 The `finalized`, `error`, `invalid`, and `dropped` event indicate that the transaction is no longer being watched.
 The state of the transaction is entirely discarded.